 Start to plan your exchange during your first year at CUHK.
 That might sound early, but the process takes longer than you think: about nine months from the time you start planning to the time you leave Hong Kong for your exchange.
 Bear in mind that a lot of exchange programmes require you to achieve certain academic standards; some also require knowledge of a foreign language.
 Here are a few things you should think about when planning:

 Ideally you should go during your third and fourth year of undergraduate study.
 Exchange programmes last either a term, a summer or an academic year.
 CUHK full-time students can go on exchange for a cumulative maximum of one academic year (Term 1, Term 2 and summer).

-Full-time registered undergraduate students (except first year students whose expected graduation date is 31 July 2025 or after) and postgraduate students can apply.
+Full-time registered undergraduate students and postgraduate students can apply.
 Applicants must meet certain requirements.
 These vary from programme to programme, but typical ones include: